armory/spinnaker-operator/README.md

 ## Spinnaker Installation

 Once you've installed CRDs and Operator, check out examples in `deploy/spinnaker/`.
-Below the `spinnaker-namespace` parameter refers to the namespace where you want to install Spinnaker.
+Below, the `spinnaker-namespace` parameter refers to the namespace where you want to install Spinnaker.
 It is likely different from the operator's namespace.

 ### Example 1: Basic Install

-**Important**: In `deploy/spinnaker/basic/spinnakerservice.yml`, change the `config.persistentStorage` section to point to an S3 bucket you own or use a different persistent storage.
+In `deploy/spinnaker/basic/spinnakerservice.yml`, change the `config.persistentStorage` section to point to an S3 bucket you own or use a different persistent storage.
+Also make sure to update the Spinnaker version to the [desired version](https://www.spinnaker.io/community/releases/versions/#latest-stable).

-`spinnakerservice.yml` currently points to version `1.17.1`, but you can install any version of Spinnaker.
-Change the version in `spinnakerservice.yml` to the version you want to install.

 ```bash
 $ kubectl create ns <spinnaker-namespace>